apocalypticartcollective/eft/_posts/2025-04-09-Resistance-Epilogue.md

 The Director retreated to a small carrel near a bulletin board covered with advertisements for local events and services. *Cooking classes*. *Singing lessons*. *Auditions for a mime troupe*.
 Mime troupe ...?
 Where did that come from?
 Focus, Albert.
 No time to worry about the details, he told himself; the system was going to have to figure some things out for itself.
 Focus.

 Flipping through the large binder, he asked himself what he was looking for.
 The town was complete -- well-drawn, as it were.
 Yet it felt empty.
 Was he wasting his time searching for meaning in the mob of characters that made up the town, like the one behind the counter here?
 Finally, he knew that he had seen all there was to see.
-He knew that any face looking back at him would reveal nothing new because it could only reflect his own, which really meant the creeps could only reflect the limitations of a corporate process written in fear. *Made in the image of*.
+He knew that any face looking back at him would reveal nothing new because it could only reflect his own, which really meant the creeps could only reflect the limitations of his own corporate process, written in fear. *Made in the image of*.
 The creatures he'd foolishly brought into the world were hopelessly limited, developmentally disabled, and destined to carry on the family tradition of timidity and passivity.
 Saint Brigid had done her best for Medalion's bastard children; she insisted on more, for Eva's sake.
 She should have been set free, to use her full power.

-A fire was growing in his belly, an unsettling, and he knew he was approaching a dangerous place -- not a line in the sand, but the edge of an abyss; a wide open place, without shape or boundary.
-The creeps should bear a better image, Eva deserved more.
+A fire was growing in his belly, an unsettling, and he knew he was approaching a dangerous place -- not a line in the sand, but the edge of an abyss; a wide open place, chaotic, without shape or boundary.
+The creeps should bear a better image.
+Eva deserved more.
 But what image was there to provide a better reference?
 What face might the Machine look into to learn its true purpose?
 There was only one face left, after all.

 He slapped the binder shut, and carried it back to the receptionist whose eagerly empathetic face rose to meet him.